neo4j-partners/hands-on-lab-neo4j-and-bedrock/Lab 1 - Deploy Neo4j/README.md

 You can hit the refresh button or even click over to "Resources" to see how it's progressing.

-If you see an error on the cloud deployment, please retry by selecting a different region, in the 'Configure this software' section.
+If you see an error on the cloud deployment, please delete this stack and restart this Lab 1 and select a different region, (as shown in the 'Configure this software' section above.)

 ![](images/18-deploying.png)